opencog/learn/README-Natural.md

 * Make a copy of the word-pair-only database, so that you can return to it, if you decide that you need to return to it for some reason.
   RocksDB databases can be copied with the `cp -pr` command.
-Postgres databses can be copied with the `createdb -T` command.
+Postgres databases can be copied with the `createdb -T` command.

 It appears that trimming the word-pair database may have a small but positive effect.
 Trimming to remove all words that have been observed